redhat-marketplace/redhat-marketplace-operator/deployer/v2/README.md

     ```
     oc patch marketplaceconfig marketplaceconfig -n redhat-marketplace --type='merge' -p '{"spec": {"license": {"accept": true}}}'
     ```
-6. Install the Red Hat Marketplace pull secret as a global pull secret on the cluster.
+6. Install the pull secret as a global pull secret on the cluster.

     These steps require `oc`, `jq`, and `base64` to be available on your machine.

     ```sh
-    # Create the docker pull secret file using your PULL_SECRET from Red Hat Marketplace.
+    # Create the docker pull secret file using your PULL_SECRET from IBM Software Central.
     # Store it in a file called entitledregistryconfigjson.
     oc create secret docker-registry entitled-registry --docker-server=registry.marketplace.redhat.com --docker-username "cp" --docker-password "${PULL_SECRET}" --dry-run=client --output="jsonpath={.data.\.dockerconfigjson}" | base64 --decode > entitledregistryconfigjson
     # Get the current global secrets on the cluster and store it as a file named dockerconfigjson